mzubairsolangi/react-native-mobile-apps/PizzaTranslator/README.md

 # Ract Native Mobile Apps:

 This demo is based on input handling.
-When user type any word and put space the pizza image will be display against every space.
+When user type any word the pizza image will be display against every word.

 #Getting Started :